hackerspacesg/hackerspace.sg/content/membership/index.md

 The account name should be Hackerspace.SG Pte.
 Ltd. and the bank code is scblsgsgxxx (which is the swift code).
-Once you have the right bank code the branch code of `057` should display on your clumsy Singapore Internet banking interface.
+Once you have the right bank code the branch code of `057` should display on your internet banking interface.

-Honestly, the painless way is to use Paypal to enter a regular monthly subscription.
+Another painless way is to use Paypal to enter a regular monthly subscription.
 Please note that fees levied by Paypal will be absorbed by you.

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post"><input type="hidden" name="cmd" value="_s-xclick"><br>